hehehehehee-dev/QR-generator/README.md

 Generate QRcode from text/URL

 # instructions
-- run `pip install -r requirements.txt`
+- Run `pip install -r requirements.txt`
-- just download and then run `QRcode.py` to create qrcode.png which is ur QRcode
+- Download and then run `QRcode.py`
+- Enter your text/URL
+- Click "Create"
+- The QR code appears on screen and is saved as qrcode.png